DymeKappa/cookie_clicker_bot_mj/README.md

 3) Load the current player progress (by using the "progress key", which have to be exported before)
 4) Closing the achievements
 5) Clicking the cookie

+Be careful:
+Depends of your computer/internet speed bot can fail sometimes - just try again :)